calligraphist/MY-Note-Taker/README.md

 6. Questions

 ## Description of Project
-   My project is commandline node.js application to create a note taker application by taking in user input by asking few questions.
-User can easily create, save and delete in this note taker.
+   My project is commandline node.js application to create a note taker application.
+User can easily create, save and delete their notes in this note taker application.
+Application is deployed on Heroku.

 ## Screenshot